PriyavKaneria/NeuralCalculus/_posts/life/2023-08-12-People-dont-want-to-be-outsmarted.md

 tags: [behaviour]
 ---

 ### People were evolved to be self-centered.
 Not just me or you, it's everyone.
-But how and to what extent are we self-centered is a good question to ask yourself.
+But how and to what extent are we self-centered is a good question to ask yourself

 I won't say that I have met a lot of people in my life, because I have met people who are expert at that; But everyone I meet, I or probably everyone judge them.
 Well, I don't judge their character or such things, but I judge them in very broad and general terms.
 Their personality, how they act, react and talk with younger, pals and elders in different situations (keeping context in mind).